kshannn/react_art_gallery/README.md

 4. **Users can filter art appearing on their gallery based on the art type and art subject.** This feature can be useful if users only wish to retrieve art results of a particular search criteria.
 For example, users can filter out all the traditional arts and retrieve only arts that are tagged as "digital art".

+5. **Users can sort art appearing on their gallery based on the most recent, most liked, and most reviewed.**

-5. **Section in every art page dedicated to showing other arts in the form of thumbnail.** This feature allows users to be able to navigate to other arts more easily.
+6. **Section in every art page dedicated to showing other arts in the form of thumbnail.** This feature allows users to be able to navigate to other arts more easily.
 Through such implementation, users would be more likely to visit other art work and as a result increase their likelihood of leaving a review.

 _Limitations and future implementations_
 * In the future, I would like to implement pagination so that users can click through the pages to browse the art posts instead of scrolling.
 This also relieves the load on the database and web application by limiting the number of results returned.